resteasy/resteasy.github.io/_posts/2021-10-08-resteasy-spring-wildfly-and-more.md

 </dependency>
 ```

-Because in WildFly Full Distribution, it already provides the `resteasy-spring` module by default, So we don’t have to bundle the above dependency into the project WAR file.
+Because in WildFly Full Distribution, it already provides the `resteasy-spring` module by default, so we don’t have to bundle the above dependency into the project WAR file.
 Now we can package this project by Maven command:

 ```bash
 $ mvn package